The Bound-State Beta Decay of the Neutron Revisited: Abstract

 \section{Abstract}

-We calculate the branching ratio and angular distributions of hydrogen of the bound--state $\beta^-$--decay of the neutron, induced by left--handed and right--handed hadronic and leptonic currents.
+This paper is addressed to the analysis of the set of observables of the bound--state $\beta^-$--decay, which can be used for the experimental investigation of contributions of i) interactions beyond the Standard Model (SM) and of ii) the left--handed polarisation state of antineutrinos.
+For this aim we calculate the branching ratio, probabilities and angular distributions of probabilities of hydrogen in the hyperfine states and of the proton--electron pair in different spinorial states, induced by left--handed and right--handed hadronic and leptonic currents.
 The branching ratio of the bound--state $\beta^-$--decay is calculated by taking into account radiative corrections.
-We show that the bound-state $\beta^-$--decay can be hardly a good laboratory for experimental investigations of electroweak models with left--right symmetries.
+We show that the probabilities of the bound--state $\beta^-$--decay can be good observables for experimental investigations of contributions of interactions beyond the SM, whereas the angular distributions of probabilities are good observables for experimental searches of contributions of the left--handed polarisation state of antineutrinos.